dsoprea/RandomUtility/README.txt

-Disparate tools by published by Dustin.
+Disparate tools.
 They are Python3 compatible.

 Tools